 - Week beginning 29 June 'Patterns'

-- Week beginning 6 July 'Ribble Valley Revealed - Heritage & Hidden Nature'
+- From week beginning 6 July - 20th August 'Ribble Valley Revealed - Heritage and Hidden Nature'

 *Due to space only one piece, per person, per theme will feature in the Isolation Art exhibition.
 This may be more for the 'Ribble Valley Revealed - Heritage and Hidden Nature' theme dependant on response.